Firefox vs Edge (2026): Privacy-First Browser vs Microsoft Integration

 - Independent open-source browser (Mozilla non-profit)

-- Not owned by a Big Tech company
+- Not owned by any Big Tech advertising company

 Side-by-Side Comparison